Latakia: Modern era

 All but a few classical buildings had been destroyed by the modern era, often by earthquakes; those remaining include a Roman triumphal arch and Corinthian columns known as the Colonnade of Bacchus.
 However, important remains from the city at Roman and Hellenistic periods including full body statues, Roman funerary art, and column capitals that once belonged to the ancient city, now found in its national museum.

 An extensive port project was proposed in 1948, and construction work began on the Port of Latakia in 1950, aided by a US$6 million loan from Saudi Arabia.
 By 1951, the first stage of its construction was completed, and the port handled an increasing amount of Syria's overseas trade.

 In August 1957, 4,000 Egyptian troops landed in Latakia under orders from Gamal Abdel Nasser after Turkish troops massed along the border with Syria, accusing it of harboring Turkish Communists.

 A major highway linked Latakia with Aleppo and the Euphrates valley starting in 1968, supplemented by the completion of a railway line to Homs.
 The port became even more important after 1975 due to the troubled situation in Lebanon and the loss of Beirut and Tripoli as functioning ports.

 In 1973, during the October War (Yom Kippur War), the naval Battle of Latakia between Israel and Syria was fought just offshore from the city.
 The battle was the first to be fought using missiles and ECM (electronic countermeasures).

 On 2 September 1979 clashes broke out following the assassination of an Alawite religious leader in the city.
-The following day 2,000 paratroopers, commanded by Rifaat Assad, were sent to restore order.
+The following day 2,000 paratroopers, commanded by Rifaat al-Assad, were sent to restore order.
 In the violence that followed around forty people were killed including ten pilots from the Latakia air base.

 In 1987, the city hosted the tenth round of the Mediterranean Games, with the opening ceremony hosted by Hafez al-Assad in the Latakia Sports City, a sports complex designed specifically to host the games.
 The Latakia Sports City Stadium served as the main venue for the games.

 In 1994, the city's population reached 303,000, with that number significantly rising to 383,786 by 2004.
 Although population assessment in recent years has become difficult due to the ongoing civil war, the city's population is estimated to have risen drastically in the 2010s due to the influx of refugees from the cities of Aleppo, Idlib and other cities which have been affected by the ongoing war.